andreychuk/upload-microservice/README.md

     LOCAL_FILES_BASEURL - prefix to be used when returning uploaded file URL.
 Expected to end with "/"

-    UPLOAD_MIME_TYPES - list (space-separated) of mime-types that will be considered valid on upload. validation is skipped if list is empty. example: application/pdf application/msword image/jpeg image/png image/gif image/bmp image/webp image/jpg
+    UPLOAD_MIME_TYPES - list (space-separated) of mime-types that will be considered valid on upload. validation is skipped if list is empty.
+If variable not defined, no upload MIME-type validation performed.
+    example:
+    application/pdf application/msword image/jpeg image/png image/gif image/bmp image/webp image/jpg

     JWT_SECRET - Shared secret key to be used for JWT token auth.